Nasrin-Rahimi/DataStructure-and-Algorithm/Hash Table/hash-table-definition.md

 It is easy to use a hash table with the help of standard template libraries.
 Most common languages such as Java, C++ and Python support both hash set and hash map.

 By choosing a proper hash function, the hash table can achieve wonderful performance in both insertion and search.

+Strengths:
+Fast lookups.
+Lookups take O(1)O(1) time on average.
+Flexible keys.
+Most data types can be used for keys, as long as they're hashable.

+	    Average	    Worst Case
+space	O(n)	    O(n)
+insert	O(1)	    O(n)
+lookup	O(1)	    O(n)
+delete	O(1)	    O(n)

+Weaknesses:
+Slow worst-case lookups.
+Lookups take O(n)O(n) time in the worst case.

+Unordered.
+Keys aren't stored in a special order.
+If you're looking for the smallest key, the largest key, or all the keys in a range, you'll need to look through every key to find it.

+Single-directional lookups.
+While you can look up the value for a given key in O(1) time, looking up the keys for a given value requires looping through the whole dataset—O(n) time.

+Not cache-friendly.
+Many hash table implementations use linked lists, which don't put data next to each other in memory.

 The Principle of Hash Table